Azure/ResourceModules/modules/app/job/README.md

 ### Parameter: `manualTriggerConfig`

+Required if TriggerType is Manual.
 Configuration of a manual job.
 - Required: No
 - Type: object
 - Default: `{object}`